 The Dean’s Seminars provide Columbian College freshman students focused scholarship on specific intellectual challenges.
 They explore significant academic issues under the guidance of distinguished scholars and teachers.
 Students engage in directed critical inquiry, employing the unique resources of the nation’s capital and the university.
 Students not only learn to evaluate the scholarship and traditions that have formed our world view, but also create their own scholarship of consequence.

-- Professor Thomas Guglielmo
+- Professor Dara Orenstein

-- G-PAC: Humanities
+- G-PAC: Humanities and Oral Communication

 - AMST 1000.10